 The onion family can aid in digestion but it’s a toss-up since it is also one which can be an irritant to some people.
 If you don’t tolerate onions very well you may be okay with chives since they are related but easier on the system for those of you who are really sensitive.

-Root vegetables are filled with minerals which can help you digest the foods it is eaten with.
+Root vegetables are filled with minerals which can help you digest the foods they are eaten with.
 Potatoes and yams are great but carrots, radishes, turnips and rutabagas also make up the root vegetable family and are fine for lighter starch choices.

 Chewing your food well and making sure to properly hydrate after your meals is very helpful.
 Some people like to chew on some fennel or anise seeds after their meals.
 Other more controversial ethnic traditions consist of certain liquors after eating a meal to help with digestion.
 Some examples of these liquors include Cinzano, Ouzo, fruit liquors, and moonshine.
 I recommend opting for those as your last resort unless you want to get a little buzzed after your meal!